TheGazette/DevDocs/publication/supplement.md

 ## Resource URL ##

-`/{edition}/issue/{issue-number}`
+`/{edition}/issue/{issue-number}/supplement`

-The following editions exist, the correct parameter follows the title:
+Suppplements exist for the following editions, the correct parameter follows the title:

 - The London Gazette: `london`
 - The Edinburgh Gazette: `edinburgh`
 - The Belfast Gazette: `belfast`
-- The Insolvency Gazette*: `insolvency`
-- The Daily Edition*: `all-notices`
-- The Wills and Probate Gazette*: `wills-and-probate`

-*\* Please note: For the new editions (The Insolvency Gazette, The Daily Edition,The Wills and Probate Gazette) the issue number is the ISO 8601 date of publication in (YYYY-MM-DD).*

 ### Alternative Representations ###